wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/classify-protect-sensitive-information.md

 ### Phase 1: Discover data

-During this phase, you make sure your apps are connected to Microsoft Cloud App Security so that it can scan for and classify data, and then apply policies and controls.
-You can do this in two different ways, use an app connector, or use Conditional Access App Control.
+During this phase, you make sure apps are connected to Microsoft Cloud App Security so it can scan for and classify data, then apply policies and controls.
+You can do this in two different ways: use an app connector, or use Conditional Access App Control.

 ### Phase 2: Classify sensitive information

 In this phase, you’ll do the following:

 1. Decide what counts as sensitive in the context of your organization.
-Microsoft Cloud App Security includes over 100 predefined sensitive information types, in addition to the default labels in Azure Information Protection.
-Sensitive information types and labels define how to handle information like passport numbers and national identity numbers, and more  You can also take advantage of default labels in Azure Information Protection that will be used by Microsoft Cloud App Security when scanning, to classify information.
+Microsoft Cloud App Security includes more than 100 predefined sensitive information types, and default labels in Azure Information Protection.
+Sensitive information types and labels define how to handle, for example, passport numbers and national identity numbers.
+You can also use default labels in Azure Information Protection.
+These labels will be used by Microsoft Cloud App Security when scanning, to classify information.
 The labels are:

-   - Personal: Data for personal, non-business use only
+   - **Personal**: Data for personal, nonbusiness use only.
-   - Public: Data that can be shared for public consumption (marketing posters, blog posts, etc.)
+   - **Public**: Data that can be shared for public consumption, such as marketing posters and  blog posts.
-   - General: Data that can’t be shared for public consumption, but can be shared with external partners (project timelines, organizational charts, etc.)
+   - **General**: Data that can’t be shared for public consumption, but can be shared with external partners.
+For example, project timelines and organizational charts.
-   - Confidential: Data that could damage the organization if it is shared with unauthorized people (sales account data, forecasts, etc.)
+   - **Confidential**: Data that could damage the organization if it’s shared with unauthorized people.
+For example, sales account data and forecasts.
-   - Highly confidential: Very sensitive data that will cause serious damage if shared with unauthorized people (customer details, passwords, source code, etc.)
+   - **Highly confidential**: Very sensitive data that will cause serious damage if shared with unauthorized people.
+For example, customer details, passwords and source code.
 1. Enable Azure Information Protection integration in Microsoft Cloud App Security by selecting **Automatically scan new files for Azure Information Protection classification labels** in the **Settings** pane:

 :::image type="content" source="../media/phase2-classify-sensitive-information.png" alt-text="Screenshot showing how to configure Azure information protection":::

 ### Phase 3: Protect data

-Create policies to detect sensitive information and act accordingly.
-There are different types of policies you can create.
-For example, you can create a **File policy** to scan the content of files in your apps in real-time and for data at rest.
-File policies let you apply governance actions, which enable you to automatically:
+There are different types of policies you can create to detect sensitive information and act accordingly.
+For example, you can create a **File policy** to scan the content of files in your apps in real time, and for data at rest.
+File policies let you apply governance actions.
+You can then automatically:

-- Trigger alerts and email notifications
+- Trigger alerts and email notifications.
-- Change sharing access for files
+- Change sharing access for files.
-- Quarantine files
+- Quarantine files.
-- Remove file or folder permissions
+- Remove file or folder permissions.
-- Move files to a trash folder
+- Move files to a trash folder.

 To create a file policy